muso31/Helixbase/README.md

 <img src="https://nshackblog.files.wordpress.com/2017/02/helixbase1.png" height="154px" width="200px" /><br />
 A Sitecore Helix based solution which can be used for Greenfield projects.
+Tackles some common problems when working with the platform.

 #### Features include: